-Earning a bachelor's degree in medical microbiology or medical laboratory sciences gives graduates the opportunity to enter the field as technologists or teachers at the high school level, or to continue to study for an advanced degree.
+Earning a bachelor's degree in medical microbiology or medical laboratory sciences gives graduates the opportunity to enter the field as technologists or teachers at the high school level, or to continue on for an advanced degree.
 Undergraduate programs provide coursework in theoretical and technical aspects of the field through classroom and laboratory studies.
-First- and second-year courses include general microbiology, the biology of microorganisms, immunology, biochemistry and anatomy.
-Upper division courses, such as genetics, microbial physiology, bacteriology and hematology, focus heavily on laboratory applications.
+First- and second-year courses might include general microbiology, biology of microorganisms, immunology, biochemistry and anatomy.
+Upper division courses, such as genetics, microbial physiology, bacteriology, and hematology, focus heavily on laboratory applications.

-A master's degree program in medical microbiology prepares graduates to teach at the college and university level or to work as laboratory managers, supervisors or research associates.
+A master's degree program in medical microbiology might prepare graduates to teach at the college and university level or to work as laboratory managers, supervisors, or research associates.
 Master's degree programs in microbiology focus on advanced topics and laboratory training, which helps to direct students toward research projects that correspond with their interests.
 Through the help of a mentor, the project is often the final arbiter toward earning a master's degree.

 A Ph.D. program usually begins with students choosing a particular research topic.
 The student then develops a hypothesis and a plan to prove it through research.
 Earning the degree hinges on presenting a final report and dissertation.
 Graduates can then obtain a postdoctoral position, which provides the opportunity for publication, a necessary step in obtaining a tenured faculty position at a college or university.

 In summary, various medical microbiology careers such as medical and clinical laboratory technologist, microbiologist, and postsecondary biological science teacher are available based on a professional's interest and level of education.